Li-Lab-SUSTech/GlobLoc/README.md

  Example [data link](https://oc.embl.de/index.php/s/bs1ADBsc4t6aiVV)

-A full instruction guide can be found in [supplementary material](https://www.biorxiv.org/content/10.1101/2021.09.22.461230v1.supplementary-material)
+A full instruction guide can be found in **Tutorial of globFit.pdf** of [supplementary material](https://www.biorxiv.org/content/10.1101/2021.09.22.461230v1.supplementary-material)

  # How to cite GlobLoc